Come enjoy the best part of Door County with this Peninsula State Park review by Let’s Camp S’more reader, Steve R.

-Fine Family Camping
+Fine Family Camping at PSP

-My wife and I vacationed in the upper-Peninsula of Michigan where it’s in the 70s during the day and 50s at night.
+My wife and I vacationed in the Upper Peninsula of Michigan where it’s in the 70s during the day and 50s at night.
 Perfect—if you don’t mind wearing a sweater in July; not so perfect if you want to lay out on a sandy beach or enjoy an ice cream cone.
 We wondered if we could find a spot that had the piney refreshment of the Northwoods, but also the warmth of a sandy beach–and maybe an ice cream cone or nice dinner it to go with it.
 Believe it or not, we did find a camping destination that offers a nice balance of natural beauty and relaxing amenities– Peninsula State Park (PSP) in Door County Wisconsin.

 Peninsula State Park